 Our experienced attorneys have handled many slip and fall claims.
-If you need legal help, contact a Boston slip and fall accident attorney at Kelly & Associates today.
+If you need legal help, contact a Boston slip and fall accident attorney at Michael Kelly today.

 Whether you are attempting to get an insurance settlement or filing a personal damage claim, you need evidence.
 You need to show that the third party was responsible for your injuries due to their carelessness if you want to win your case.